Infineon/mtb-example-ota-https/README.md

 See the [ModusToolbox&trade; tools package installation guide](https://www.infineon.com/ModusToolboxInstallguide) for information about installing and configuring the tools package.

-1. Install a terminal emulator if you don't have one.
-Instructions in this document use [Tera Term](https://teratermproject.github.io/index-en.html).
+1. Install a terminal emulator if you do not have one.
+Instructions in this document use [Tera Term](https://teratermproject.github.io/index-en.html)

 2. This example uses a local-web-server to set up a local HTTP server.
-For more details, see [Setting up an HTTP/HTTPS server using local-web-server](#setting-up-an-httphttps-server-using-local-web-server-based-on-nodejs).
+For more details, see [Setting up an HTTP/HTTPS server using local-web-server](#setting-up-an-httphttps-server-using-local-web-server-based-on-nodejs)

 3. Install the Python interpreter and add it to the top of the system path in environmental variables.
-This code example is tested with [Python v3.8.10](https://www.python.org/downloads/release/python-3810/).
+This code example is tested with [Python v3.8.10](https://www.python.org/downloads/release/python-3810/)

     > **Note:** This code example currently does not work with the custom BSP name for the `KIT_XMC72_EVK_MUR_43439M2` and `CY8CPROTO-062S3-4343W` kits.
 If you want to change the BSP name to a non-default value, ensure to update the custom BSP name in *Makefile* under the relevant section.
-The build fails if you do not update the custom BSP name.
+The build fails if you do not update the custom BSP name

 ## Structure and overview